 2 days | difficult 66 km | ↑↓ 3050 m

 A long loop trail.
-Hikers love it for the "wild" forest, diverse landscapes, panoramas, and the solid shelters with wood-burning stoves along the way.
+This route is loved for its "wild" forest, diverse landscapes, panoramas, and the solid shelters with wood-burning stoves along the way.

-Wild trails, mountain passes, waterfalls, lakes andhigh-altitude silence — one of the most beautiful andsecluded adventures in the mountains of Georgia.
+Wild trails, mountain passes, waterfalls, lakes, andhigh-altitude silence — one of the most beautiful andsecluded adventures in the Georgian mountains.

 Ukanakho Lake